nextflow-io/website/content/blog/2017/nextflow-and-cwl.md

 CWL and Nextflow share a similar structure of defining inputs and outputs as shown above.

 A notable difference between the two is how tasks are defined.
-CWL requires either a separate file for each task or a verbose subworkflow.
+CWL requires either a separate file for each task or a sub-workflow.
 CWL also requires the explicit mapping of each command line option for an executed tool.
-This is done using tags to indicate the position, prefix, etc for each command line option.
+This is done using YAML meta-annotation to indicate the position, prefix, etc. for each command line option.

 In Nextflow a task command is defined as a separated component in the `process` definition and it is ultimately a multiline string which is interpreted by a command script by the underlying